apache/cassandra/doc/source/architecture/dynamo.rst

 controls how many responses the coordinator waits for before responding to the client.

-For read operations, the coordinator generally only issues read commands to enough replicas to satisfy the consistency level.
-There are a couple of exceptions to this:

-- Speculative retry may issue a redundant read request to an extra replica if the other replicas have not responded within a specified time window.
+For read operations, the coordinator generally only issues read commands to enough replicas to satisfy the consistency level, with one exception.
+Speculative retry may issue a redundant read request to an extra replica if the other replicas have not responded within a specified time window.
-- Based on ``read_repair_chance`` and ``dclocal_read_repair_chance`` (part of a table's schema), read requests may be randomly sent to all replicas in order to repair potentially inconsistent data.

 Picking Consistency Levels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~